CST BLOG

 MRI studies serve as a biomarker for MS. The availability of a biomarker enabled the successful development of disease-modifying therapies.

-Amyotrophic Lateral Sclerosis Disease Research
+Amyotrophic Lateral Sclerosis Research

-Amyotrophic lateral sclerosis (ALS) affects the motor neurons in the brain and spinal cord resulting in degeneration and death of this cell population.
+Amyotrophic lateral sclerosis (ALS) affects the motor neurons in the brain and spinal cord, resulting in degeneration and death of this cell population.
 Patients with ALS eventually lose the ability to speak, move, and breathe.
 Although the causal links of ALS remain unknown, specific mutations are associated with disease development and is an area of intense research.

 Huntington’s Disease Research

 Huntington’s disease (HD) is a fatal neurodegenerative disorder characterized by psychiatric, cognitive, and motor dysfunction.
-The genetic analysis of HD has been the flagship study of inherited neurological diseases from initial chromosomal localization to identification of the Huntington gene.
+The genetic analysis of HD has been the flagship study of inherited neurological diseases, from initial chromosomal localization to identification of the Huntington gene.
 It has been demonstrated that the increase of CAG repeats beyond 34 can result in disease onset in affected individuals.
-Mutant huntingtin protein can aggregate, exert negative effects on mitochondrial function and metabolism, and suppress expression of trophic factors including brain-derived neurotrophic factor (BDNF).
+Mutant huntingtin protein can aggregate, exert negative effects on mitochondrial function and metabolism, and suppress expression of trophic factor,s including brain-derived neurotrophic factor (BDNF).

 Chris Sumner